rovaughn/platform-docs/platform/manual/graphql-tutorial/customise-schema-views.rst

 Creating a view
 ---------------

-We already have article, author, like and comment tables.
+We already have the article, author, like and comment tables.
 Let’s create a view to get the average rating of all articles written by an author.

 Let's `define the view in SQL <https://www.postgresql.org/docs/current/static/sql-createview.html>`_: